QuiqueMartinez/UnityIssueTracker/README.md

 # Unity Issue Tracker

 **Unity Issue Tracker** is a Unity package designed to analyze and manage issues directly from the Unity Editor.
 It provides a streamlined way for developers to track problems, pending tasks, and areas for improvement in their code.
+The main motivation is that the typical TODO list does not reference the exact class or method in the code.
+This tool can be useful for code maintainance.

 ---